lexkastro/easysquid/README.md

 ### Main Block

 The main block keeps the basic parameters.
 The position zero is reserved to the main ones, idealized as class parameters.
-In fact, the main class parameters are a set of attributes we think are required for any proxy server deployment.
+In fact, the main class parameters are a set of attributes probably required for any proxy server deployment.

 If you need to extend the main block, you can assign custom fragments to complement it by using positions between 1 and 99 on your fragments with the define `easysquid::setconfig`.